cgguerra/live-laugh-laos/_posts/2024-05-04-normalday.md

 This is a dead scorpion I saw at CARE.
 They look exactly the same on the side of the dirt road at school.

 There are cows by the Sok Dee café stop.
 They are far behind the bench.
-I have seen them close to the intersection a few times.
-Here's a picture.
+I have seen them close to the intersection a few times for some mysterious reason.

 ![cows at school](https://lh3.googleusercontent.com/pw/AP1GczPiCk9F_-Oow0xqjbWepFmhslRH1XdHZblRysJ1BbVUDSOM9U0EuSCcTVg98t4YVRWDZmERDHXda_q4HQt6M1FVqRtSJyGl_5mxMziddO95L31HMq85=w1000)